| The Jazz

 of life is not good that investment which surely pays the

+highest and most cherished dividends.
 May we never forget that in the

 sunshine of our lives, through the storm and after the